dravit/DataStructureImplementaions/OOPs_ReadMe.md

 #### Association
 - There are two types of associations :
+  - Composition is a OWNS-A relationship (Acheived by using reference object created in constructor.
+When main object dies Associated object also dies)
-  - Composition is a HAS-A relationship
+  - Aggregation is a HAS-A relationship (Acheived by using reference object passed through setter.
+When main object dies Associated object doen't dies)

 #### Polymorphism
 - Use same word to mean differnt things